FIS Brokerage & Securities Services LLC

 Please note the above metrics used to measure execution quality may change from time to time.

 Best execution obligations cannot be satisfied simply by routing to the primary market of the underlying stock and trading at the inside price in that market.
 In determining where to route an order, the Firm must carefully evaluate the extent to which a different routing destination may offer opportunities for an improved execution.

-Please note: There may be instances where, due to system failure or other reasons, where FBSS has no alternative but to handle an order using a method other than the method selected pursuant to the Best Execution Policy.
+Please note: There may be instances where, due to system failure or other reasons, where FBSS has no alternative but to handle an order using a method other than the method selected pursuant to the Best Execution obligations.

 Even if a trade appears not to have been executed at the best possible price in hindsight, it does not necessarily constitute a violation of the duty of best execution.